We think this movie stands out for:

 Is it any good?

 Direct-to-DVD productions aren't usually known for being particularly high-caliber, so it's a pleasant surprise to see that Disney is paying close attention to the Tinker Bell series.
 As with Secret of the Wings, The Pirate Fairy has an engaging plot, impressive visuals, and standout voice casting, especially James ("the cabin boy with a secret"), voiced by Hiddleston, who's best known for playing Loki in Thor and The Avengers.

 Yes, the fairies are a rainbow-hued group of diverse beauty, talent, and personalities.
 One of them, Silvermist (Lucy Liu), is sort of silly and ditsy, but even she's still brave and kind.
 And Zarina's story line is a clever way to introduce how we all make mistakes and deserve a chance at redemption.
 Parents and kids familiar with Peter Pan will love the references to the original movie ("Never Smile at a Crocodile") and will want to watch it after this fun trip to Pixie Hollow.

-Families can talk about the theme of friendship.
+Families can talk about the theme of friendship in The Pirate Fairy.
 How do the fairies band together to help Zarina and save Pixie Hollow?
 What does their treatment of Zarina teach you about friendship?

 How does this fairy movie compare to the others?
 Did you appreciate the references to the original Peter Pan?